Survivor/Victim of Sexual Assault:

 Southern Oregon University Anonymous Harassment, Violence, and Interpersonal Misconduct Form

-Campus Choice is Southern Oregon University’s system of addressing sexual assault, domestic violence, dating violence, and stalking.
+Campus Choice is Southern Oregon University’s system of addressing sexual assault.

 Through Campus Choice you can access Confidential Advisors who are able to explain all of your options as well as guide and accompany you through any process in which you choose to take part.

 •SOU Title IX Confidential Advisor Confidential Advisor Angela Fleischer will also assist you if you need housing accommodations for health or safety.

 • Medical and counseling staff at the SOU Student Health and Wellness Center

 • Aside from SOU Confidential Advisors or medical or counseling staff at the Student Health and Wellness Center, no other group, faculty, staff, or administrator on our campus can guarantee that what you tell them will be held in confidence.